-This kind of damage can happen on any hair type.
+Split ends are the frayed tips of hair that have, yes, split into two or more parts due to dryness or damage.
+This kind of damage can happen to any hair type.
 It’s easy to get rid of split ends by cutting them off, but it’s also important to know what caused them in the first place.

 What Causes Split Ends?
-Getting to the Bottom of Damaged Tips

 1. Using rubber bands for your ponytails